bitwyre/sdk/README.md

 ## What is a REST API?
 Roughly speaking, a REST API is about getting request and processing response.

-The Dispatcher class is responsible to send request.
-Each end point has to process response, write it to JSON format output.

-The API URL is retrieved from the environment variable `URL_API_BITWYRE`, but if you do not set it, a default one pointing to our production cluster will be used.

 ## Gateways

 Bitwyre electronic trading team developed several interfaces to trade on our exchange